Frank Searle (cryptozoologist): Life

 Searle was born in Staines, on 18 March 1921.
 After leaving school, he joined the British Army and served in several places during the Second World War, receiving the DCM and rising to sergeant.
 Afterwards he served in Yugoslavia, Malaya and Korea becoming captain.
 He was invalided out in 1957, having lost part of his leg.
 He worked as a supervisor in a London fruiterers.
-In 1969 he gave up work, and lived full time on the shores of Loch Ness until 1983 when he moved to Fleetwood.
+In 1969, he gave up work and lived full time on the shores of Loch Ness until 1983 when he moved to Fleetwood.

-In 1998 he had a stroke, which confined him to a wheelchair.
+In 1998, he had a stroke which confined him to a wheelchair.

-He never married and had relatives olive Searle ,martin bainbridge when he died in Fleetwood on 26 March 2005.
+He never married and had no known heirs when he died in Fleetwood on 26 March 2005.

 Loch Ness

-In 1957 he bought a book about the Loch Ness Monster, More than a Legend by Constance White, which so impressed him that he camped by the loch during his summer holidays for the following years, hoping for a sighting, being rewarded by seeing what he was sure was the monster in 1965.
-On 16 June 1969 he gave up his job and pitched a tent by the loch for a year-round vigil, which he maintained in a series of tents and caravans, until 1983, when he left abruptly without telling anyone.
+In 1957, he bought a book about the Loch Ness Monster, More than a Legend by Constance Whyte, which so impressed him that he camped by the loch during his summer holidays for the following years, hoping for a sighting, being rewarded by seeing what he was sure was the monster in 1965.
+On 16 June 1969, he gave up his job and pitched a tent by the loch for a year-round vigil, which he maintained in a series of tents and caravans, until 1983, when he left abruptly without telling anyone.

-On 30 November 1969 had his second sighting from a boat, as what he described as "a great black shape broke the surface".
+On 30 November 1969, he had his second sighting from a boat, as what he described as "a great black shape broke the surface".

-On 1 November 1972 the Scottish newspaper the Daily Record had a front-page picture headed 'Nessie the most amazing pictures ever seen', a picture of an object on the wate provided by Searle.
+On 1 November 1972, the Scottish newspaper the Daily Record had a front-page picture headed 'Nessie the most amazing pictures ever seen', a picture of an object on the water provided by Searle.
 This was the first of about twenty pictures which he sold to the press during his time at the loch, becoming a minor celebrity with many visitors to his campsite and interviews with the media.